---COLUMBUS PARK PAVILION-- A Final Inspection for the General Contract work on the Pavilion was held on June 7, 2007 and the Final Inspection on 6-7-07.
+COLUMBUS PARK PAVILION-- A Final Inspection for the General Contract work on the Pavilion was held on June 7, 2007 and the Final Inspection on 6-7-07.
 On October 25, 2007 there was a ribbon cutting ceremony to commence the opening of the park.
 The Pavilion is now open for public use.
-Final Invoice has been delivered to LMDC and review and payment, if all is in order, will proceed shortly.
+Final Invoice has been delivered to LMDC for review and payment,